100DaysOfCloud/100DaysOfCloudIdeas/Projects/DEV/DEV03/DEV03-AWS100.md

 ###  You need to answer the following:

 * How are permissions granted to IAM users?
-* What settings are created when configuring AWS locally and where are they stored?
+* What credentials are created when configuring AWS locally and where are they stored?
 * What is the difference between `s3` and `s3api` Commands?